josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## 💔 Police wellbeing and moral injury
+## 💔 Police Wellbeing and Moral Injury

 This period has also imposed significant ethical strain on policing.